pypa/packaging.python.org/source/overview.rst

 In all these setups, the platform takes care of packaging and deployment, as long as you follow their patterns.
-Most software does not fit these templates, hence the existence of all the other options below.
+Most software does not fit one of these templates, hence the existence of all the other options below.

 If you're developing software that will be deployed to machines you own, users' personal computers, or any other arrangement, read on.